 The Tax Summary Report gives you a breakdown of the value of the sales tax you have collected, along with how much you have paid taxes on Expenses.

 You can run a Sales Tax Summary Report by doing the following:

 - Go to the Reports section

 - Select Sales Tax Summary under Accounting Reports.

 In the top left you will have either Total Billed or Total Collected (depending on if you ran the Report as Billed or Collected).
-This is the total overall value you either invoiced for or collected during that time, taxes included.
+This is the total invoiced or collected, along with any Other Income logged, with Sales Taxes included.

 - Taxable Amount - The amount on which tax was applied to

 - Taxes - The amount of Tax that was applied

 - Taxable Amount - The total expenses, before tax, that tax was applied to

 - The Taxes - The amount of tax you paid on your expenses